Wow! Another year has passed. Again! So that is why today I gladly offer you a cool collection of my most favorite Thanksgiving potato side dishes!

 14) Homemade Belgian Fries

 Here’s my recipe for homemade Belgian fries!
 The one and only truly Belgian homemade fries recipe.
+And of course one of my all time favorite potato side dishes.
 Let me show you how to bake fries, the authentic Belgian way…

 Because my mom and dad did not own a freezer when I was a child we would make our own fresh fries from scratch every single time.
 That then was mostly on Sundays after mass and I must admit that on those days every one of us would help out in the kitchen peeling and slicing potatoes without nagging and complaining.
 Even the grumpy ones who hates helping out around the house.